Updated: Nov 28, 2022

 For many parents, deciding whether or not their child requires their own lawyer is a tough decision.
 The parents are normally responsible for paying for the minor's legal representation.
 The court will decide how those costs are split.
 That means you should think about whether you can afford the extra-legal costs that will result before making an appointment.

 You may believe that by requesting the appointment of a minor's attorney, you would gain another advocate on your side.
 The autonomous aspect of a minor's counsel's appointment, on the other hand, could come back to haunt you unless you are completely confident of the truth.
 And if you are the one who requests the appointment and pays the bills, the minor's lawyer owes you no responsibility.
 That means that any role you play in the problems your child is having will be revealed.
-Speak to your own family lawyer about the possible negative effects before pressing for an appointment, and be completely honest about everything the child or the professionals who deal with them can say against you.
+Speak to your family lawyer about the possible negative effects before pressing for an appointment, and be completely honest about everything the child or the professionals dealing with them can say against you.

 In cases involving a father's right to see his child and his legal obligation to support his children, paternity is a crucial legal question.
 No matter what kind of paternity problem you're dealing with, our experienced legal team will guide you through the entire process.